LeafSnap and Simple Keyboard Took removed from Google Playstore

 The developer claims that there were no emails before its cancellation and that it cannot identify the alleged bug.
 However, three years ago, the app had some updates due to the app icon looking a lot like the Google keyboard (it has since been changed).

 Simple Keyboard is a free, open-source keyboard app for Android based on the AOSP Latin keyboard used in Gboard, but without the bells and whistles; some people like emoticons, GIFs, spell check, and scrolling.
-No registration require.
+No registration is required.

 In our view, it is unacceptable for Google to close accounts without warning of violations or even an opportunity to appeal.
 For example, we looked for more information if an email disappeared into spam or a statement that did not belong to the same folder.